 1520 Morrisville Pkwy., Morrisville

 Oct.
-28, 4-7 p.m.
+27, 4-7 p.m.
 Admission is free.
-Wear a costume and collect goodies from favorite characters on Hatcher Creek Trail and during Truck or Treat with the Town of Morrisville Police and Fire Departments.
+Kids 12 and younger don a costume and collect goodies from favorite characters on Hatcher Creek Trail and during Truck or Treat with in partnership with the Town of Morrisville Police and Fire Departments.
 Enjoy bounce houses and food trucks.